 In any construction there are some items you can’t do.
-For example the materials must be of a similar appearance to the rest fo the house, and you can’t add any windows to a side elevation including the roof, which must be the same pitch as the existing roof.
-Once constructed you can only use this for a C3 dwelling house.
+For example the materials must be of a similar appearance to the rest of the house, and you can’t add any windows to a side elevation including the roof, which must be the same pitch as the existing roof.
+Once constructed you can only use this for a C3 dwellinghouse.
 This will eliminate the future conversion to a C4 under Class L. You can potentially split this into flats, but you would require planning permission to do this.

 So how do I apply or can I do this tomorrow?

 Unlike some other extensions, you can’t just start work tomorrow!
 You must apply via a Prior Approval to the local authority for the additional storeys who will consider several elements.
 This includes the impact on any adjoining property including overlooking, privacy and the loss of light.
-The design of the property on the principle elevation and that of any side fronting a highway. if you are in a zone that might affect air traffic then this will be a consideration and finally whether the new storeys would affect a protected view.
-You will also need to inform the local authority how you will mitigate against disturbance to the neighbours and the hours of any construction which must be completed within 3 years of any successful prior approval application.
+The design of the property on the principal elevation and that of any side fronting a highway. if you are in a zone that might affect air traffic then this will be a consideration and finally whether the new storeys would affect a protected view.
+You will also need to inform the local authority how you will mitigate against disturbance to the neighbours and the hours of any construction which must be completed within three years of any successful prior approval application.

 When you do apply you must supply drawings showing the elevations and any windows etc.